 We hope you find our window restrictor range useful and be sure to contact us if you have any questions using the contact form under the main menu.

 Quick Tips & Links

-No. The casement windows (normal outward opening windows) must have friction hinges like the ones found typically on uPVC double glazed windows.
+Not all of them.
+The casement windows (normal outward opening windows) must have friction hinges like the ones found typically on uPVC double glazed windows.
 These window safety restrictors are generally, but not always, fitted inline with the hinges on both sides of the window.
-The gap is therefore correct for these devices to work correctly although we do provide a few purpose made packers to help if there is some adjustment needed.
-If you have timber windows then these devices will not fit without some major modification work to the window and best left to a DIY expert then.
+The gap is therefore correct for these devices to work correctly, although we do provide a few purpose made packers to help if there is some adjustment needed.
+If you have timber windows then use cable window restrictors as these can be fitted straight onto the window.

 Some of them are and you will be prompted when ordering to select the correct one.
 This diagram will help you:

 How easy is it to fit window safety restrictors?